 Honey

 Made naturally by bees, honey works well as a natural sweetener for drinks and one of the more simple ingredients in the pantry.
 But it’s too thick and viscous to stir in on its own.
-It tends to seize up when it meets something cold, like an ice cube.
+It seizes up when it meets something cold, like an ice cube.

 Not all tree-based syrup comes from the sugar maple though.
-There are other types of trees that can be sapped to make delicious syrup, such as hickory, walnut, pine or birch syrup.
+There are other types of trees that can be tapped to make delicious syrup, such as hickory, walnut, pine or birch syrup.

 Once again, be sure to check the label to make sure you are using pure maple syrup and there are no added sugars.